-The Extra virgin olive oil comes from only virgin oil production, contains no more than 0.8% acidity, and is judged to have a superior taste.
-It accounts for less than 10% of oil in many producing countries; the percentage is far higher in the Mediterranean producing countries (Greece: 80%, Italy: 45%, Spain 30%).
+The Extra virgin olive oil is the highest quality, as it contains no more than 0.8% acidity and is judged to have a superior taste.
+It accounts for less than 10% of the olive oil producing countries; the percentage is far higher in the Mediterranean producing countries (Greece: 70%, Italy: 45%, Spain 30%).

-The Greek olive oil production is in excess of 300,000 tons annually.
-Greece, although a small country, holds the 3rd place in the olive oil production as 70% of its olive oil produced is Extra Virgin Olive Oil.
-The annual per capita consumption on the other hand, is also the highest worldwide, as Greeks consume about 16 kilos (32 pounds) annually! and still, 1/3 of the annual production (135,000 tons) can be exported.
+The Greek olive oil production is in excess of 300,000 tons annually and Greece, although a small country, holds 3rd place, as 70% of the olive oil produced is extra virgin.
+Additionally Greece on average consumes 16 kilos ( ~32 pounds) annually! and still, 1/3 of the annual production (~135,000 tons) is exported.